-The MVP110 is designed with one voice/fax channel, a 10 Mbps Ethernet LAN interface, and a command port for configuration.
+The MVP200 is designed with two voice/fax channels (which offer three voice/fax interfaces on each channel), a 10 Mbps Ethernet LAN interface, and a command port for configuration.

-System management is provided through the command port using bundled Windows® software which provides easy-to-use configuration menus and a comprehensive Help system.
+System management is provided through the command port using bundled Windows[®] software which provides easy-to-use configuration menus and a comprehensive Help system.